 During the last completed fiscal year Neil Exter and Todd Foley served on the Compensation Committee.
 None of the members of our Compensation Committee has at any time during the prior fiscal year been one of our officers or employees.
 None of the members of the Compensation Committee during the prior fiscal year were formerly one of our officers.
-None of our executive officers currently serves, or in the past fiscal year has served, as a member of the Board or Compensation Committee of any entity that has one or more executive officers serving on our Board or Compensation Committee.
-For a description of transactions between us and members of our Compensation Committee and affiliates of such members, please see "Certain Relationships and Related Party Transactions."
+None of our executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our Board or Compensation Committee.